 Legislative funding packages

-Learn more about our budget and financial information, including facts on transportation budgets, financial planning, forecasting, economics and financial reports and presentations.
+Learn more about our budget and financial information, including facts on transportation budgets, financial planning, forecasting, and financial reports and presentations.

 Transportation revenue in Washington state is comprised of a variety of revenue sources for various purposes.
 Historically, WSDOT has received additional transportation funding through legislatively-adopted transportation revenue packages.